How to Reset O General AC: Step-by-Step Guide

 Follow the steps in your manual to fix the problem based on the code you see.

 Resetting an air conditioner is an easy task, however, if you are uncertain or uncomfortable, it's best to reach out to an HVAC professional for help.
-Request an appointment with FAJ Technical Services LLC for assistance.
+Request an appointment with FAJ Technical Services L.L.C. for assistance.

 As a precautionary note, accessing the reset button may need you to open your condensing unit panel.
 With some units, this may impact your warranty.
 Please check your warranty guidelines before attempting to reset your O General air conditioner.